-The General then stepped back, seated himself on the stool.
-A priest with the crucifix and taper stood on one side of him, the executioner on the other.
-The collar was then placed around the prisoner's neck.
-The priest now placed the On Monday morning, September 1st, at crucifix between the General's hands, and heroic bearing and dignified air with The troops were assembled at the ap- which the brave chief faced death, or the fering humanity; a bolder soldier never There were on the ground at the time raised weapon in the field; a braver pri-3.000 infantry, 2,000 cavalry, and about soner never went to death with a calmer 20,000 people.
-A few minutes before or more intrepid step.
-He devoted himseven, Lopez was conducted to the steps self to Freedom and Humanity, and leading to the scaffold, which he ascended evinced the earnestness of his sentiments with a calm, firm step.
+American prisoners were brought out and Thus perished Lopez.
+A nobler-hearted arranged on the Moro, so they could wit- man never took up arms to strike for suffering humanity; a bolder soldier never There were on the ground at the time raised weapon in the field; a braver pri-3.000 infantry, 2,000 cavalry, and about soner never went to death with a calmer seven, Lopez was conducted to the steps self to Freedom and Humanity, and leading to the scaffold, which he ascended evinced the earnestness of his sentiments with a calm, firm step.
 His person was and his confidence in the cause, by offerenveloped in a cloak; as he reached the ing to it man's chiefest pearl-his life. platform, the executioner removed it, and Reposing confidence in the false missive Lopez appeared in the military uniform in which he found at Key West, he followed the tenor of its treacherous advice-dis-His appearance was calm, dignified and covered too late the trick of which he was heroic.
 Not a muscle quivered.
+He the victim, and when taken, knew intuilooked upon the preparations for death tively the price of his rash confidence, and

-He the victim, and when taken, knew intuiof nativity of the prisoners who appeared The executioner now removed his em-upon the Moro at the time of the execuiards to be in their hands:
+-and his whole bearing was firm and The following are the names and places of nativity of the prisoners who appeared The executioner now removed his em- upon the Moro at the time of the execuiards to be in their hands:

 New York.

-Elias Otis.
-Michael O'Keenen.
+Elias Otis, Michael O'Keenen.
 John Danton, 1st.
 Lt.
-P. S. Van Vechtor, M. L. Hefren.
+P. S. Van Vechton, M. L. Hefren.

 Washington.
 Capt.
-Robert Ellis, Thomas Hilton.
+Robert Ellis.
+Thomas Hilton.

 Mobile.
-1st, Lt.
+1st.
+Lt.
 E. H. McDonald,

-D. D. Waif, H. D. Thomason.
-Charles A. Donunca.
+D. D. Waif.
+H. D. Thomason.
+Charles A. Donunes.
 Emanuel R. Wier.